 They towed it to a gas station and immediately the mechanic told my dad that the car was totaled.
 I dreaded seeing my dad that night.
 He walked into the house and gave me a big hug and told me how glad he was that I was okay.
 He then said something that shocked me, “I want you to start driving as soon as you can.
 I know it was an accident and I don’t want this to impact your driving.”

 That was pure grace.
 What I expected him to say was, “You idiot.
 You’re never driving again.”
 I never got in another accident after that.

 My father passed on March 2, 2018.
-A couple months later I took my mom to lunch in a little tearoom in Sugarland, TX.
+A couple of months later I took my mom to lunch in a little tearoom in Sugarland, TX.
 The owners of the restaurant came up to my mom and said we loved your husband Richard O’Grady.
-They used to organize a committee to make sure the church had 24-hour prayer.
-I had no idea that for seven years from the ages 73-80 my dad got up at 2am and would drive to the church and pray from 2am to 3am.
+They used to organize a committee to make sure the church had a 24-hour prayer.
+I had no idea that for seven years from the ages of 73-to 80 my dad got up at 2 am and would drive to the church and pray from 2 am to 3 am.
 My dad did many things behind the scenes that he never boasted about.

 This is my story.

 I want the dads to know that you are so important to your teenage girls.
 They need you.
 They need your approval and unconditional love.
 They need your playfulness and laughter.
 They need you to be their protectors, and champions and provide stability in your homes.